-Estimated Reading Time: 5 Minutes
+Estimated Reading Time: 6 Minutes

 The title of this blog should probably have been “Honey, did you forget to pack my dill pickles?”
 You probably know where I’m going… You could pack half a supermarket when you move to Costa Rica, plus the hardware store.
 It’s easier to just pack than figure out what NOT to pack.

 Do you remember the TV series MacGyver?

-AND it is so exciting trying to find new ways to make things function.
-So let’s see if we can figure out what you should bring and what NOT to pack!
+AND, it is so exciting trying to find new ways to make things function.
+So, let’s see if we can figure out what you should bring and what NOT to pack!

-Rice ‘n Beans
+Rice ‘n Beans & Veggies

-20 boxes of beef jerky
+20 boxes of beef jerky?

 The adventure of your life